 Here’s a few more videos from my trip to IAAPA.
 I have been trying to upload the Universal Space booth video but Youtube has not been co-operative with that particular video today so I’ll try it again tomorrow night.
-In the mean time, here are some efforts by a couple of Chinese companies and a Japanese company.
+In the mean time, here are some efforts by a few Asian companies.

 Happy Balance Ball is a Super Monkey Ball clone but you stand on a movable base to get your ball moving.
 At first I thought it was a clone of Taito’s Hopping Road but upon closer inspection I saw what it really was.
 One amusing thing you’ll see in this video is the “homage” of sorts to Street Fighter IV.